Ann Putnam, Jr.

-He soon brought in the local doctor William Griggs, who could find no physical cause for the girls’ problems and diagnosed them being afflicted by the “Evil Hand,” commonly known as witchcraft.
-Other ministers were consulted, who agreed that the only cause could be witchcraft and since the sufferers were believed to be the victims of a crime, the community set out to find the perpetrators.
+He soon brought in the local doctor William Griggs, who could find no physical cause for the girls’ problems and diagnosed them as being afflicted by the “Evil Hand,” commonly known as witchcraft.
+Other ministers were consulted, who agreed that the only cause could be witchcraft, and since the sufferers were believed to be the victims of a crime, the community set out to find the perpetrators.

-But, what was the original cause of these so-called “fits”?
+But what was the original cause of these so-called “fits”?
 Modern technology suggests they may have been caused by some combination of stress, asthma, guilt, boredom, child abuse, epilepsy, and delusional psychosis.

 Another theory was first presented in a 1976 article in Science magazine where Dr. Linnda R. Caporael, a Professor in the Department of Science and Technology Studies at Rensselaer Polytechnic Institute, argued that a disease called “convulsive ergotism” might have been to blame.
 The disease is brought on by ingesting rye grain infected with ergot, a fungus that can invade developing kernels of rye grain, especially under warm and damp conditions.

-From June through September of 1692, nineteen men and women, all having been convicted of witchcraft, were hanged in Salem Village and another man was pressed to death under heavy stones for refusing to make a plea.
+From June through September of 1692, nineteen men and women, all having been convicted of witchcraft, were hanged in Salem Village, and another man was pressed to death under heavy stones for refusing to make a plea.
 Hundreds of others faced accusations of witchcraft; dozens languished in jail for months without trials until the hysteria that swept through Puritan Massachusetts subsided.